THE HIGHLANDS AND ISLANDS OF SCOTLAND

-The Highlands and Islands have stunning scenery – mountains, glens, rivers, lochs and sandy beaches.
+The Highlands and Islands are famous for the stunning scenery – mountains and glens, rivers and lochs, forests and sandy beaches.

 The North and West Highlands

-Inverness is the main town, the starting point for trips to the north, east, west and south.
-But before you leave, visit the Simply the Best visitor centre and stock up on woollen snad tweeds of a high quality and find out how the kilt is made.
-A short distance to the north is Beauly village - visit Beauly Priory, a romanti ruin.
-To the south, at Kingussie is the Outdoor Highland Folk Museum.
+Inverness is the main town, the starting point for visits.
+But before you leave the capital of the Highlands, visit the Simply the Best visitor centre and stock up on woollens and tweeds of a high quality.
+A short distance north of Inveress is the village of Beauly; visit Beauly Priory, a romantic ruin.
+To the east, on hte Moray Firth, is Fort George, an imposing fortification, built in the mid-18th century.

 Loch Ness – does Nessie exist?
-Lots say yes, so visit Historic Scotland's Urquhart Castle and make your way down to the shores of the Loch.
-Even if you don't see Nessie, you'll enjoy the castle and the story of its turbulent history of warfare and siege.
-Nearby is Drumnadrochit, with a couple of good places for a meal. .
+Lots of people say yes!.
+Linger at Historic Scotland's Urquhart Castle on the shores of the Loch and you may spot her.
+Even if you don't see Nessie, you'll enjoy the Castle and the story of its turbulent history of warfare and siege.
+There is a good restaurant on-site.

-On the west coast of the Highalnds, south of Ullapool, is Gairloch, a fishing village; with boat trips round the bay to spot dolphins and seals and perhaps whales.
-Ullapool on the shores of Loch Broom is where the CalMac ferries sail to the Outer Hebrides, including Lewis and the town of Stornoway.
+On the west coast of the Highalnds, south of Ullapool, is Gairloch, an attractive fishing village; with boat trips round the bay to spot dolphins and seals and perhaps whales.
+Ullapool on the shores of Loch Broom is where the CalMac ferries sail to the Outer Hebrides, docking at Stornoway.

-The Outer Hebrides You get to the the islands the best way - by from Ullapool.
-The main island has two parts: Lewis and Harris.
-The contrast between the two is interesting – on Lewis the scenery is wild and rugged, whilst Harris is greener, with golden beaches and azure seas.
+The Outer Hebrides : Lewis and Harris (one island, but two very different landscapes); the contrast between the two is interesting – on Lewis the scenery is wild and rugged, whilst Harris is greener, with golden beaches and azure seas.
 Visit Historic Scotland's Black House to find out about the crofting life of the past.
 Dating from even further back are the Calanais Standing Stones,, Scotland's answer to Stonehenge, but without the crowds!

 The Southern Highlands

-On the Road to the Isles, from Fort William to Mallaig there is a must-do stop; it is the Glenfinnan Viaduct, but take care where you park.
-Before you leave Fort William drop in at the Ben Nevis Highland Centre to check out their Malt of the Month).
-South of Fort William is Oban - plenty to explore around here e.g. Dunstaffnage Castle so making the Oban area your centre is a good idea.
-On the shores of Loch Fyne is Inveraray,, a laid-out village where everything is within walking distance, including the Simply the Best visitor centre, in what used to be the blacksmith's forge and workshop.
+On the Road to the Isles, from Fort William to Mallaig (ferry port for Skye) there is a must-do stop - the Glenfinnan Viaduct, made famous by the Harry Potter films.
+Before you leave Fort William drop in at the Ben Nevis Highland Centre to check out their Malt of the Month.
+South of Fort William is Oban, Gateway to the Isles - from here CalMac sails to lots of islands; Stop off at Dunstaffnage Castle en route.
+On the road from Oban to Inveraray is the Bonawe Furnace - a historic site unlike any other.

 For ideas on what to see and where to go, talk with staff at the caravan parks, because the locals know best!.
 To find out where you can stay, go to Self-Catering or Touring Thistle Holiday Parks in the Highlands and Islands